suesui117/get_genbank/readme.md

-To manually download edirect from NCBI: Entrez Direct: E-utilities on the Unix Command Line
+To manually download and install edirect from NCBI: Entrez Direct: E-utilities on the Unix Command Line

 https://www.ncbi.nlm.nih.gov/books/NBK179288/